Baptist Bible College was not ranked in College Factual's Best Overall Colleges report this year. This may be because not enough data was available.

 During the 2017-2018 academic year, there were 202 undergraduates at Baptist Bible College with 183 being full-time and 19 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Baptist Bible College, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Baptist Bible College, approximately 91% of students took out student loans averaging $4,556 a year.
-That adds up to $18,224 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Baptist Bible College, approximately 76% of students took out student loans averaging $7,727 a year.
+That adds up to $30,908 over four years for those students.

 Contact details for Baptist Bible College are given below.

 |Business Administration & Management

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.